 HMRC qualify research and development as overcoming technological and scientific uncertainties or challenges; aiming at achieving a technological and scientific advance that couldn’t be easily worked out by a professional in the field.

 Whatever size or sector, if your company is taking a risk by attempting to resolve these uncertainties, then you may be carrying out qualifying activity.
 This could include creating a new process, product or service or improving on an existing one.

-The cost of paying a staff provider for staff provided to the company, or a sub-contractor who is directly and actively engaged in carrying out R&D activity.
+Externally provided workers and subcontractors: Cost of paying a staff provider for staff provided to the company, or a sub-contractor who is directly and actively engaged in carrying out R&D activity.

-Consumable or transformable materials used directly in carrying out R&D.
+Consumable Items: Consumable or transformable materials used directly in carrying out R&D.

-Revenue expenditure incurred on computer software employed directly in R&D.
+Software: Revenue expenditure incurred on computer software employed directly in R&D.

-Power, water and fuel used directly in carrying out R&D.
+Utility Costs: Power, water and fuel used directly in carrying out R&D.